 - Pat your skin dry gently – no rubbing.

 Keep a separate small towel just for your face.
-Don’t use the one that you use for your whole body – that’s gross.
+Don’t use the one that you use for your whole body.
 And don’t let anyone else use it – only you.
 Women know to always do this, but you guys are not taught this and it’s really important.

-Wash the towel at least once a week – and use gentle, non-biological laundry detergent.
+Wash the towel at least once a week – and use gentle, non-biological laundry detergent for sensitive skin.

 For full step-by-step instructions on how to properly wash your face see – "CLEAN: The Best Way to Keep Your Skin Looking Fresh and Healthy"